trilitech/tezos-developer-docs/docs/smart-contracts/entrypoints.md

 Even though your higher-level code may have separate codeblocks for each entrypoint, the compiled Michelson code uses a single codeblock with a single entrypoint, known as the default entrypoint.
 This default entrypoint uses the parameter that clients pass to decide which code to run.

+In most cases, developers can ignore the default entrypoint and imagine that the compiled Michelson code has multiple entrypoints like the higher-level code.
+However, in some cases, you may need to consider how the contract actually decides which code to run and how clients trigger this code.

 For example, when you compile the contract in the tutorial [Create a smart contract](../tutorials/smart-contract) to Michelson, its first line defines the parameter type that the contract accepts:

 ```